wanjingluo/financial_data_synthesizer/README.md

 # Financial Data Synthesizer

 A **synthetic data generator** for financial-style workloads.
-It supports **Requirement 1** (derive a data model from a business scenario) and **Requirement 2** (generate configurable row counts from a given schema: SQLite DDL, internal JSON, or built-in scenarios), while aiming for plausible distributions, referential integrity, and semi-structured field shapes.
+It supports derive a data model from a business scenario and generate configurable row counts from a given schema: SQLite DDL, internal JSON, or built-in scenarios, while aiming for plausible distributions, referential integrity, and semi-structured field shapes.

 ## Architecture